verilylifesciences/variant-qc/R/README.md

   library(GoogleGenomics)
   ```

-1. Follow the first step on https://cloud.google.com/genomics to set up
-   credentials for a "Client ID for native application" and download a `client_secrets.json` file.
+1. If you have not already done so, follow the Google Genomics [sign up instructions](https://cloud-dot-devsite.googleplex.com/genomics/install-genomics-tools#authenticate) to generate and download a valid ``client_secrets.json`` file.

 1. Now use that file to authenticate the GoogleGenomics library:
   ```